CNES/big-data-processing-course/src/30_Evaluation.md

 # What has to be done

-- What's wrong with pandas?
+- What's wrong with Pandas?
 - Clean big amounts of data using Dask in the cloud (interactive distributed processing)
 - Train a machine learning model with a big dataset in input
 - Train machine learning models in parallel (hyper parameter search) on smaller input dataset